Blaisorblade/pdbp.github.io/index.md

    - as a library developer you can define many meanings,
    - as an application developer you can use many meanings,
  - *extendible*
-   - as a library developer you can define extra capabilities by need,
+   - as a library developer you can define extra capabilities,
-   - as an application developer you can use extra capabilities by need,
+   - as an application developer you can use extra capabilities,
  - *pure*
-   - as a library developer you can define I/O in a pure way.
+   - as a library developer you can define I/O in a pure way,
+   - as a library tester you can use I/O in a pure way.
-   - as an application developer you can use I/O both in a pure and an impure way.
+   - as an application developer you can use I/O in a impure way.

 ### **Summary**